Data Warehouse Testing Tool

 4. Test Across Data Source: For testing data is compared between two databases.
 The achieve this, must have the capabilities to connect across two databases at the same time.

-5. Low-code/No Code: It needs a low-code, no-code approach to accelerate data warehouse testing.
+5. Low-code/No-code: It needs a low-code, no-code approach to accelerate data warehouse testing.

 6. Complex Data Transformations: Support complex rules to verify data transformation and data integration.